sisalik/automate/README.md

 *This is beta software.
-You will most likely see some bugs.*
+You will most likely see some bugs.
+Please use the issue tracker to report them, along with any feature suggestions! :)*

 automate
 ========